puppetlabs-toy-chest/puppetlabs-gce_compute/README.markdown

     puppet apply --certname certname1 manifests/site.pp

 and wait for your GCE resources to be provisioned.
-In the example above,
+The above example can be found in `tests/all-up.pp` along with the script to destroy the environment in `tests/all-down.pp`.

 ### Classifying resources